5 young european photographers to follow

 Borja Larrondo and Diego Sanchez, Aquellos Que Esperan

 What does Aquellos Que Esperan explore?

 It is a long-term project that uses documentary photography for storytelling.
 It's a multi-format project and a work in progress, documenting daily life in the suburbs of industrial cities with specific characteristics, for example those that were developed in the 50s or 60s and are inhabited by migrant people who first lived in slums.

 Why did chose to focus on those sites?

 Today these areas lack identity.
 Having been forgotten by institutions, their future is uncertain.
 However residents still have a feeling of belonging to these places.
 We started the project in 2012 in Orcasur, Madrid.
-We documented this neighbourhood for two years with the support of Fotopres La Caixa.
-In 2015, supported by Circulation(s) Festival and Centquatre, we went to La Courneuve in France to continue the project, comparing the neighbourhood with Orcasur.
+We documented this neighborhood for two years with the support of Fotopres La Caixa.
+In 2015, supported by Circulation(s) Festival and Centquatre, we went to La Courneuve in France to continue the project, comparing the neighborhood with Orcasur.

 What coming up next for you?